 If you bought a pre-grated cheese, you may consider using the original package given that it comes air- tightly sealed.
 If not, transfer the contents into a resealable plastic freezer bag.
 Before you seal it, make sure that you remove all air out as possible to protect your cheese from freezer burns.

-It would be nice to use a vacuum sealing machine, however, if you don’t have one, you can do it manually.
+Using a vacuum seal bag, it would be nice to use a vacuum sealing machine, however, if you don’t have one, you can do it manually.
 With a straw, you can insert it in a partially sealed bag.
 Submerge the bag in a pot of water halfway and press the air out through the straw.

 Watch how to vacuum seal your freezer bag with a straw in this video here.
 For a large block of Parmesan, cut it into desired pieces with a good knife, then wrap them in parchment paper or wax paper.